Best RC Trucks Buyer’s Guide: From Bashers to Crawlers We Tested the Best

 Our Methodology

 This guide has been assembled using the knowledge gained from decades of experience as an automotive enthusiast; both real cars and radio-controlled.
-While RC vehicles are still a considerable investment in terms of time and money, a radio-controlled car is very much a discretionary purchase.
+While RC cars are still a considerable investment in terms of time and money, a radio-controlled car is very much a discretionary purchase.
 While we take this as seriously as the purchase of an actual car, the attributes leading to a judgment of “best” are far more ethereal.

 We first looked at a few more quantitative data points for judging; is it repairable, are parts easily sourced, and is it appropriately priced?
 Then, we looked at things from a more qualitative standpoint; is this truck fun, will performance match expectations, is it a good value?
 You aren’t buying a new microwave, you’re buying an expensive toy, it better provide a thrill worthy of the bill.
+If you’re interested in other radio controlled vehicles, check out our round-ups of the best RC cars and RC drift cars.

 Best RC Trucks: Reviews & Recommendations